J-Fo-S/scu-app-tech/README.md

-# SCU - Applications in 'Emergent' Technology
+# SCU - Applications in Information and 'Emergent' Technology

 ### Week 0